cdm-ium/app-w-lint/README.md

 You can now run lint manually with `npm run lint` to see errors and `npm run format` to attempt to fix errors.
 If you also added a plugin for your code editor, your editor should also tell you when there are lint errors automatically.

+## Additonal config

+Even though this project uses the `semistandard` package, the configuration options are the same as for standard so you can get additional information about how to do things and supported flags at the standard [website](https://standardjs.com/).